Philip-Lucky/MicroPharma-project/README.md

 ## Continuous Integration

 To configure CI for your project, run the ci-cd sub-generator (`jhipster ci-cd`), this will let you generate configuration files for a number of Continuous Integration systems.
-Consult the [Setting up Continuous Integration][] page for more information.

 [JHipster Homepage and latest documentation]: https://www.jhipster.tech
 [JHipster 8.0.0-beta.1 archive]: https://www.jhipster.tech/documentation-archive/v8.0.0-beta.1